WWE Survivor Series lineup: The updated card for Sunday's event - Pro Wrestling Dot Net

 -U.S. Champion Damian Priest vs. Intercontinental Champion Shinsuke Nakamura in a non-title match.

-Powell’s POV: Adam Pearce removed Rey Mysterio from Team Raw and replaced him with Austin Theory in a heel move at the end of Monday’s Raw.
-The company also added the tag team champions and secondary champions matches since our last update.
-Join me for my live review of Survivor Series on Sunday as it streams on Peacock (internationally on WWE Network).
+Powell’s POV: Toni Storm has been announced as the replacement for Aliyah in the women’s elimination match.
+Join me for my live review of Survivor Series on Sunday as it streams on Peacock (internationally on WWE Network) beginning with the one-hour pre-show at 6CT/7ET.
 Dot Net Members will hear an audio review co-hosted by Jake Barnett and I on Sunday night.

 Be the first to comment